 Last time we were on the beach in Mablethorpe it was a sunny August day and the beach was not overcrowded.
 The beach stretches on and on in either direction so if you want peace and quiet you just need to keep walking.

 A little further down the coast in the direction of the seal sanctuary, you will find Queen’s park.
 This has a boating lake, paddling pool, golf putting green, bowling green, tennis courts and a miniature railway.
 We’ve never made it to this end of town, it is now on my must do next year list.
 None of these activities are free.

 In 2017 it was £7 for a Swan boat for 30 minutes, £6 for a rowing boat for 30 minutes and £5 for a motorboat for 15 minutes.

 The miniature railway at the boating lake is just £1 per person.

 Situated between the two Pirate Adventure golf courses you will find Captain Jack’s fort fun and Dinosaur adventure golf.
 As well as the crazy golf they have bouncy castles (one price for all), go-karts (£1) and more.
 I do believe that this is only open during the school summer holidays but don’t quote me and if I’m wrong please let me know.

 #8 – Adventure golf

-As far as I know there’s actually 4 places to play crazy/adventure golf in Mablethorpe.
-At Queen’s park they have crazy golf at £1 a person.
+As far as I know, there are actually 4 places to play crazy/adventure golf in Mablethorpe.
+At Queen’s park, they have crazy golf at £1 a person.
 There is treasure island crazy golf on a pirate ship just up past the skate park.
 I think this is either £1 or £1.50 each.
 I believe the price varies.
 Dinosaur adventure golf at Captain Jack’s is £2 each.
 You can also play at Captain Jacks pirate adventure golf which is £4 per person or £15 for four.
 Although not the cheapest it does look the best.